Danafungia scruposa: Distribution

 D. scruposa is found in the eastern and western Indian Ocean, the eastern central, northwestern and western central Pacific Ocean, Japan, the East China Sea, the Red Sea, and eastern Australia.
 No population figures are available for the species but it is believed to be common and is found at depths between 1 and 27 m on the slopes of reefs.
 A 1991 study of specimens found that 51% were bleached.
 It is threatened by bleaching, disease, climate change, fishing, preadators, and human activities.
 F. scruposa is classified as a least concern species by the IUCN.

 Taxonomy

-It was originally described by Klunzinger in 1879 as Fungia scruposa.
-The species is also known by synonym Fungia corona (Döderlein, 1901).
+It was originally described by Carl Benjamin Klunzinger in 1879 as Fungia scruposa.
+The species is also known by synonym Fungia corona (Döderlein, 1901), among others.